 We should search the Scriptures daily; for the word of God is our unerring guide.
 We are here in a world of doubt and skepticism.
 The law of God is made void, unbelief seems to be in the very air we breathe; and to resist all these influences, and battle successfully against the powers of darkness, requires strong faith and earnest prayer.
 But amid all these opposing influences, we may repose in God with perfect confidence.

 I once read of an eagle that had left her home in the Alps, and clouds dark and heavy intervened between her and her home in the towering cliffs.
 She seemed bewildered, and with loud screams flew first one way and then another against the over-hanging clouds.
 Suddenly, with a shrill scream of determination, she darted upward through the dense clouds into the clear sky above.
 The clouds were beneath her, and she was again in her mountain home.
 And so may we rise above the clouds of skepticism, and dwell in the clear sunshine of God’s presence.

 Talk to your heart constantly the language of faith: “Jesus said He would receive me, and I believe His word.
 I will praise Him; I will glorify His name.”

 — Bible Echo and Signs of the Times, September 24, 1894

 My Father in heaven, I come to the throne of grace asking for Your Spirit and seeking Your divine guidance.
-As I examine myself, comparing my experience with Scripture, I fall so short.
+As I examine myself with Your word I see how I fall so short.
 My faith is in You, O Lord, as I press through the darkness.
 I will rise above the dark clouds into Your light.
-In living faith present Your promises knowing that You are true to Your word, and that You will receive me that I may glorify Your name!
+In living faith I present Your promises knowing that You are true to Your word, and that You will receive me that I may glorify Your name!